end-me/voxel/README.md

 ## Contributing
 How to contribute to voxel?
-1. Fork this projekt
+1. Fork this project
 2. Create a branch named with your feature
-3. Write your changes and push it into your projekt
+3. Add your changes and push them onto the branch
-4. Create a pull request and describe your feature
+4. Create a pull request in which you describe the changes made